HappycapyGuide

 Contract review is one of the highest-value uses of AI for anyone who signs contracts regularly — freelancers, founders, sales professionals, consultants.
 A single unfavorable clause (a non-compete, an IP assignment, a liability cap) can cost more than the entire contract value.
 AI spots these issues in seconds.

 Claude Opus 4.6 is the best model for contract review because of its 1 million token context window — it can ingest a complete contract without truncation and reason about clause interactions across the full document.
-GPT-5.4 performs comparably on shorter contracts.

 The contract review prompt: